hoge1e3/8bitworkshop/README.md

 This is emurator part of MSXPanel(to be linked).
-Use 8bit-concat(to be linked) to generate concat.js, the emulator script for MSXPanel.
+Use [8bit-concat](https://github.com/hoge1e3/8bit_concat) to generate concat.js, the emulator script for MSXPanel.

-The original README.md
+The original README.md:

 # 8bitworkshop